campbead/RealityTV/project_notes.md

 Finished Encoding SEason 1 and 2 of making it

 #29 Jan 2020
 Playing around with the data a bit and can already see a few things.
 The second and third consentent are mostly likely to be the winner/loser.
-And they tend to focus on the eventual winner/loser slightly longer
+And they tend to focus on the eventual winner/loser slightly longer by about .3 seconds.